 Board of Directors

-Brooke Griffin (Board Vice President) is the Associate Director of Human Rights Watch's Silicon Valley office, focusing on development and outreach within the Bay Area.
+Brooke Griffin (Board President) is the Associate Director of Human Rights Watch's Silicon Valley office, focusing on development and outreach within the Bay Area.
 Brooke was formerly Director of Administration and People at SFFILM, where they worked for five years managing the organization's internal operations.
 They support SCRAP’s Executive Director on all fundraising efforts as the Development Committee Chair, and often cite SCRAP as the reason they chose to live in the Bay Area.
 Brooke attended Harvard University and graduated summa cum laude and Phi Beta Kappa with a degree in Visual Studies and Computer Science.

 Many thanks to these former board member for their years of dedication and service: